Tree-based boosting with functional data: Methodology

-We point out that Type B trees cannot fully replace Type A trees as either type is preferred in different situations.
-If the target function is complex and requires a base learner with high complexity to achieve satisfactory prediction accuracy, we suggest using Type B trees, taking advantage of its fast computation and flexible structure.
+Type A and Type B trees differ in the way they find an approximate solution to \eqref{eq:est}.
+In particular, with Type A trees we fit a tree for each set of directions $\beta_j$, $1 \le j \le K$, and then optimize (numerically) the resulting fit over the directions, while for Type B trees we find optimal directions as we construct the tree.
+Furthermore, these directions are chosen from a candidate pool of randomly generated $\beta$'s.

+When feasible, Type A trees are expected to provide a better approximate solution to \eqref{eq:est} than Type B trees, given that for the latter we only use a set of randomly generated candidate indices.
+However, it can be computationally prohibitive to fit Type A trees with a moderate or large value of $K$, which may be needed to obtain reliable predictions for complex regression functions.
+In these cases Type B trees provide a flexible structure that is much faster to compute.
+In summary, if the target function is believed to be complex we suggest using Type B trees to take advantage of their fast computation and flexibility.
 On the other hand, when the target function is simple, parsimonious base learners (e.g. Type A trees with few indices) are often preferred to prevent overfitting.
-Note that both Type A and B trees can easily include real-valued explanatory variables $\mathbf{v}_{i} \in \mathbb{R}^q$ by replacing $h(\langle x_i, \beta_1\rangle,..., \langle x_i, \beta_K\rangle)$ in \eqref{eq:est} with $h(\langle x_i, \beta_1\rangle,..., \langle x_i, \beta_K \rangle, \mathbf{v}_i)$.
-More specifically, \eqref{eq:est3} becomes